First Battle of Brega: The battle

 As the attack was underway, Libyan Air Force pilots loyal to Gaddafi bombed a munitions depot at Ajdabiya.
 However, after a few hours, rebel reinforcements from Ajdabiya arrived in Brega and pushed back pro-Gaddafi fighters to the university campus where they came under siege.
 Moving along the coast, rebel fighters charged over the sand dunes on the beach up the hill to the university building, while under constant mortar fire.
-At one moment, a warplane attacked the dunes in an attempt to disperse the rebels, but it caused no casualties, and the siege continued.
+At one point, a warplane attacked the dunes in an attempt to disperse the rebels, but it caused no casualties, and the siege continued.
 According to the rebels, the pro-Gaddafi forces at the university used civilians as human shields.
 Government troops eventually withdrew from the university and out of the city some 8 km to the west.
 A senior rebel officer stated pro-Gaddafi troops might have run out of ammunition and as such were forced to withdraw.

 It was reported that women and children were dragged out of their cars on the Tripoli-Benghazi road by the pro-Gaddafi forces and used as human shields.

 The government force retreated to Ra's Lanuf, about 120 km west of Brega, after the battle.